DETAILED ACTION

 a tray (27) to load the medium ejected by the ejection roller; and

-a medium regulating member (32) provided with a load pressing portion (39) on a front-end side thereof to apply a load to the medium ejected on the tray; wherein
+a medium regulating member (32) provided with a load pressing portion (39) on a front-end side thereof to apply a load to the medium ejected on the tray,

-the medium regulating member is accommodated in the housing (seen in Figure 1 in solid) and can be drawn out (seen in Figure 1 in phantom), and wherein at least a part of the front-end is exposed from the housing to be gripped, in a state where the medium regulating member is accommodated in the housing (as seen in Figure 1).
+wherein the medium regulating member is accommodated in the housing (seen in Figure 1 in solid) and can be drawn out by sliding (the entire hold down device is capable of being detached and then caused to slide against surface 29 while drawing it out from the footprint of housing 7, see also MPEP 2114), and wherein at least a part of the front-end is exposed from the housing to be gripped, in a state where the medium regulating member is accommodated in the housing (as seen in Figure 1).

 Regarding claim 4, Kobayashi disclosed the medium regulating member is provided with two of the load pressing portions (39) located apart from each other in a direction perpendicular to a medium ejecting direction (Figure 2A).

-Regarding claim 6, a distance between the two of the load pressing portions is less than the minimum medium width supported by the medium ejecting apparatus (Figure 2A).
+Regarding claim 6, a distance between the two load pressing portions is less than the minimum medium width supported by the medium ejecting apparatus (Figure 2A).

 Regarding claim 8, Kobayashi disclosed the holding member is accommodated in the housing (Figures 1 and 2A) and is capable of being drawn out or removed.